MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 *Applies to: Active Directory Rights Management Services, [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*

-The Azure Information Protection (AIP) mobile app for iOS and Android enable you to view protected email messages,  PDFs, images, and text files, and are useful if your regular apps for these file types do not support protection.
+The Azure Information Protection (AIP) mobile app for iOS and Android is a viewer app that enables you to view protected email messages, PDFs, images, and text files, and are useful if your regular apps for these file types do not support protection.

 For example, if protected emails show in your regular email mobile app as attachments, you may want to use the AIP mobile app to view that email.